 It sounds like something out of Willy Wonka, but people who do this job are actually chemists.
 They spend the first five years as an apprentice in addition to their formal schooling, then go on to work in flavour houses.
 If you want to become a flavourist you will need to complete a degree in chemistry.

 Living the dream….literally!
 If you’re a professional napper in your spare time then this might be the perfect job for you.
 Yes, there are jobs where you will be paid to sleep!

-The role of a professional sleeper is of course to sleep, but they also help scientist and doctors study the body and the brain’s functions while we sleep.
+The role of a professional sleeper is of course to sleep, but they also help scientists and doctors study the body and the brain’s functions while we sleep.

-Apart from this, a professional sleeper also helps different companies by sleeping on mattresses, in hospital or hotel rooms and then giving their feedback about their experience.
+Professional sleepers also help different companies by sleeping on mattresses, in hospital or hotel rooms and then giving their feedback about their experience.

 These types of jobs aren’t for everyone, but that doesn’t make them any less real!

 Images: Giphy, iStock